 But, most importantly, Lloyd George performed a prodigious sleight of hand by doing everything in his power to distract attention away from his rises in income taxes and death duties and to focus the spotlight on his land taxes, particularly through his great (or notorious) orations at Limehouse on 30 July and Newcastle on 9 October 1909.
-These speeches contained some of his most famous and provocative phrases - at Newcastle he called the House of Lords 'five hundred men, ordinary men chosen accidentally from among the unemployed' and declared 'who ordained that a few should have the land of Britain as a perquisite?
+These speeches contained some of his most famous and provocative phrases - at Newcastle he called the House Punch, 25 April 1906: A question of balance of Lords 'five hundred men, ordinary men chosen accidentally from among the unemployed' and declared 'who ordained that a few should have the land of Britain as a perquisite?
 Who made ten thousand people the owners of the soil and the rest of us trespassers in the land of our birth?'